Landfall Essay Competition

-The Landfall Essay Competition is an annual competition open to New Zealand writers.
-It is judged by the current editor of the long-running literary magazine Landfall and the winning entry is published in a subsequent issue of the magazine.
+The Landfall Tauraka Essay Prize (formerly the Landfall Essay Competition) is an annual award open to writers from Aotearoa New Zealand.
+It is judged by the current editor of Landfall Tauraka, the country’s longest-running literary journal, and the winning entry is published in a subsequent issue of the journal.

 History

-The Landfall Essay Competition was first held in 1997 on the occasion of the 50th anniversary of the literary magazine Landfall.
-It was begun by Chris Price, who was editor at the time, and was sponsored by the Otago University Press.
+The competition was first held in 1997 on the occasion of the 50th anniversary of the literary magazine Landfall.
+It was established by Chris Price, who was editor at the time, and sponsored by Otago University Press.
 The competition has been awarded annually since 2009 and is judged each year by the current editor.

-The aim of the competition is "to encourage New Zealand writers to think aloud about New Zealand culture" and "to revive and sustain the tradition of vivid, contentious and creative essay writing".
+The aim of the prize is "to encourage New Zealand writers to think aloud about New Zealand culture" and "to revive and sustain the tradition of vivid, contentious and creative essay writing".

-In 2017 the Charles Brasch Young Writers' Essay Competition, named for Landfall founder Charles Brasch, was launched, which is an annual award open to young writers between the ages of 16 and 21.
+In 2017 the Charles Brasch Young Writers' Essay Competition was launched, named for Landfall founder Charles Brasch, as an annual award open to writers aged 16 to 25.

+In October 2025, coinciding with the publication of Landfall’s 250th issue, both competitions were renamed to reflect the journal’s new bilingual identity as Landfall Tauraka.

-In 2019, Strong Words 2019: The Best of the Landfall Essay Competition was published, featuring shortlisted competition entries selected by Emma Neale, then editor of Landfall.
-It was selected by The Spinoff as one of the ten best non-fiction works of 2019.
+Every two years, selected essays from the two competitions are collected in the Strong Words anthologies, published by Otago University Press.
+The first volume, Strong Words 2019: The Best of the Landfall Essay Competition, was edited by Emma Neale and chosen by The Spinoff as one of the ten best non-fiction works of the year.